number42net/restoreblog/2021-04-10 Macintosh IIci/index.md

 ## Planned work
 + Reinstall new capacitors on main board
 + Replace capacitors in power supply
-+ Clean and lubricate power supply.
++ Clean and lubricate floppy drive.

 # Initial inspection
 Here is the case opened up and the board removed: